helloayushhh/go-gym-fitness/GoGym Website/README.md

 # GoGym Fitness website
-This website contains frontend for Mygym website, and technologies used are
+This website contains frontend for GoGym website, and technologies used are
 * HTML

 * CSS